 Visualisation

-pyemaps provides a set of helper functions to show diffraction patterns.
+pyEMAPS provides a set of helper functions to show diffraction patterns.
 These function are implemented with python’s matplotlib.

 si_dif.py and si_bloch.py sample code demonstrate the rendering of diffraction patterns generated for silicon crystal by plotting its kikuchi lines, diffracted beams and HOLZ lines for kinematic simulation and showing the raw image in the case of Bloch simulation.